-PLEASE NOTE: Beginning in January 2020, with the exception of Media Education Foundation titles, the Library transitioned to a mediated model for Kanopy access.
-If you are an instructor and plan to teach with a title found on Kanopy, please contact the Film & Video Collection Librarian via the box at the above-right.
+Videos readily viewable via the Kanopy link have been requested by instructors for course support.
+If you are an instructor and plan to teach with a title found on Kanopy but which is not viewable, please contact the Film & Video Collection Librarian via the box at the above-right.

 Media Databases: Alexander Street Press

 Alexander Street Press (ASP) databases allow users to create playlists of videos within the database, or clips from videos, which can be shared with others.
 Users can create playlists containing various types of documents, images, whole videos, tracks, segments (clips) and/or other items such as links to any URL.
 Playlists can be annotated, edited, copied, shared, and all playlists contain their own unique static URL which can be incorporated into course management systems, such as Sakai.
 Playlists can be used as lists of personal favorites, class viewing/listening assignments, or as a teaching resource for in-class use.

 A multidisciplinary collection of more than 60,000 videos spanning numerous subject areas including anthropology, business, counseling, history, music, film, and more.

 A collection of 8,000+ videos available online for the study of American history.
 The collection allows students and researchers to analyze historical events, and their presentation over time, through commercial and governmental newsreels, archival footage, public affairs footage, and important documentaries.